 Google Live Stream

-Live streaming tools provided through Google platforms, including YouTube Live and Google Meet’s live stream mode for G Suite users.
+Google platforms provide live streaming tools, including YouTube Live and Google Meet’s live stream mode for G Suite users.

 GPU Encoding (Hardware Encoding)

-Video encoding performed using a computer’s Graphics Processing Unit (GPU), often faster and more efficient than CPU encoding.
+Video encoding is performed using a computer’s Graphics Processing Unit (GPU), and it is often faster and more efficient than CPU encoding.

 Guest Streamer